aStarDigital/Gib/backend/PRODUCTION.md

     - <postgres_username> : The username for the postgresql server
     - <current_server_url> : This is the address of the machine.
 With DNS will look something like
       ```gib.gives```.
 Without DNS this will look something like ```45.79.159.178```
-5. Run the docker container
+5. Run the backend docker container
 ```
     docker run -e \
         GIB_POSTGRES_URI=postgres://<postgres_username>:<postgres_password>@host.docker.internal:<postgres_port> \